 Option 2 Equal payment survivor annuity - A member may receive a reduced retirement allowance throughout his or her life with an equal sum being paid to the member's designated beneficiary at the death of the member.
 If this option is chosen for a surviving spouse, the reduction shall be ten percent of the member's benefit.
-If any person other than a surviving spouse is chosen as the beneficiary, the reduction shall be based on the actuarially equivalent sum.
+If any person other than a surviving spouse is chosen as the beneficiary, the reduction shall be based on the actuarially equivalent of the amount to which the member would have been entitled under this plan before any optional form of payment.

 Option 3 One-half payment survivor annuity - A member may receive a reduced retirement allowance payable for the life of the member with one-half of the member's benefit being paid to a designated beneficiary at the death of the member.
 If this option is chosen for a surviving spouse, the reduction shall be two percent of the member's benefit.
-If any person other than a surviving spouse is chosen as the beneficiary, the reduction shall be based on the actuarially equivalent sum.
+If any person other than a surviving spouse is chosen as the beneficiary, the reduction shall be based on the actuarially equivalent of the amount to which the member would have been entitled under this plan before any optional form of payment.

 Option 6a One-half payment retiree refund - A member may elect to withdraw the sum of his or her accumulated contributions credited as of the member's date of retirement, excluding all amounts picked up from the member's earnable compensation and credited to the COLA fund, between June 23, 1985, and September 30, 1993.
-Under this option, the member shall also receive a monthly service retirement allowance of one-half of the amount to which the member would have been entitled under this plan.
+Under this option, the member shall also receive a monthly service retirement allowance of one-half of the amount to which the member would have been entitled under this plan before any optional form of payment.
 This option has no survivorship benefit.